Subsum Sets: Intervals, Cantor Sets, and Cantorvals: Positive Summable Sequences

 We start with two examples.

 First, consider the sequence of (positive integer) powers of \half

 which sums to

 We can again picture our sequence as a collection of dominoes (the \ith{} has length $\left(\half\right)^{i}$); clearly, since \emph{all} of them placed end-to-end fill an interval of length $1$, any subcollection will fill a shorter interval; that is, any subsum belongs to the interval \clint{0}{1}.
-Now, expressing a number in \clint{0}{1} as a sum of (distinct) powers of \half{} is the same as giving its binary or \emph{base 2} expansion: to be more precise, a binary sequence (sequence of zeroes and ones)
+Now, expressing a number in \clint{0}{1} as a sum of (distinct) powers of \half{} is the same as giving its binary or \emph{base 2} expansion: to be more precise, a binary sequence

 Every number between $0$ and $1$ has a binary expansion, so the subsum set in this case \footnote{We shall see later that this needs some clarification: see \refer{dfn}{subsumset}.} is an interval with endpoints $0$ and $1$.